Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{E} are working on the real-time detection of small moving objects in surveillance videos.
-For this detection task, there are two main challenges. \begin{itemize} \item{The object has a low SNR.
-The monitoring area for the general monitoring scene is usually a room or an outdoor area.
-If a mouse or bird intrudes into the monitoring area, the number of pixels is usually tiny, as shown by Bird A in Fig. \ref{small_and_blurred_bird_fig}.} \item{The small moving object may blur.
-Since most of the low-cost surveillance cameras do not have the ability of low-delay photography, the captured moving objects may have a particular trailing phenomenon, which may lead to the moving object blur, as shown by Bird B in Fig. \ref{small_and_blurred_bird_fig}.} \end{itemize}
+\IEEEPARstart{W}{E} are working on the real-time detection of flying bird objects in surveillance videos.
+For this detection task, there are two main challenges(as shown in Fig. \ref{small_and_blurred_bird_fig} left). \begin{itemize} \item{The features of the object in a single frame are not obvious.
+Flying birds generally have certain camouflage characteristics similar to the environment, and it is difficult to identify through a single frame.} \item{The flying bird object is usually small.
+The monitoring area is generally a room or an outdoor area for general monitoring scenarios.
+When a bird intrudes into the monitoring area, the proportion of the number of pixels is usually small.} \end{itemize}

+Although the features of the flying bird object in the single frame are not obvious, the flying bird object can still be found by observing the continuous multiple frames of images and using the motion information of the flying bird object (as shown in Fig. \ref{small_and_blurred_bird_fig} on the right).
+This paper will explore how to use motion information to detect flying bird objects in surveillance videos.

-Thanks to the development of deep learning, object detection performance \cite{2014_Girshick_RCNN, 2015_Girshick_Fast_RCNN, 2017_Ren_Faster_RCNN, 2016_Redmon_YOLO, 2016_Liu_SSD, 2017_Redmon_YOLOV2, 2018_Redmon_YOLOv3, 2020_Bochkovskiy_YOLOv4, 2021_Zheng_YOLOX} have been significantly improved.
+Thanks to the development of deep learning, object detection performance \cite{2014_Girshick_RCNN, 2015_Girshick_Fast_RCNN, 2017_Ren_Faster_RCNN, 2016_Redmon_YOLO, 2016_Liu_SSD, 2017_Redmon_YOLOV2, 2018_Redmon_YOLOv3, 2020_Bochkovskiy_YOLOv4, yolov5_2021, 2021_Zheng_YOLOX} have been significantly improved.
 These methods mainly detect objects in still images and rely on the appearance features of the objects.
-However, the appearance characteristics of small moving objects are not particularly obvious in surveillance videos, so the object detection method based on still images is ineffective when applied to our task.
+However, the appearance characteristics of flying bird objects are not particularly obvious in surveillance videos, so the object detection method based on still images is ineffective when applied to our task.

 In recent years, many methods for video object detection have been proposed.
 Video has rich temporal information, which we can exploit to enhance the performance of video object detection.
 It can overcome the problem of the degradation of the detection effect when the video object appears to motion blur, occlusion, and appearance change.